GulshadMansuri/Mango_leaf_diseases_prediction/README.md

 Step 2: Download Folder From github

 - Download zip file from GitHub

 - Extract the file wherever you want

 Step 3: Download Dependencies

 - Open the terminal

 - Nevigate to the folder in which you  have extracted the zip file

 - run the command
     pip install requirement.txt

 - it will download all the dependencies that are needed to run the Project

 - Or you can download it manually

 Step 4: Run Main file

 - Nevigate to the Folder/Directory in Which you have Extracted the zip file

 - run the command

-    -streamlit run main.py
+- streamlit run main.py

 Wait for a few seconds.
 A browser window will automatically open showing the Mango Leaf Disease Detection App. if it does not open automatically, the terminal will show a link like: it will show something like this in your terminal http://localhost:8501 copy and past it in your Browser

 ## Instruction for testing